 - every module can be worked on separately

 - every module can be released separately

 - work can be better distributed and done more in parallel

 This proves right as .Net Core is developing rapidly, especially when you look at integration with Azure cloud.

 Another advantage of having modular framework is that you only reference packages that you need.
 Because of that your app will be lighter and will be quicker to publish.

 8. There are windows!

 Yes!
 And this is a surprise for me, that .Net Core from version 3.0 has a Windows Forms implementation.
-This package contains most popular elements from WinForms as I know from the old days.
-This is very exciting, because you can benefit from all the goodies of .Net Core (performance, modularity), but the looks stay the same.
+This package contains the most popular elements from WinForms as I know from the old days.
+This is very exciting because you can benefit from all the goodies of .Net Core (performance, modularity), but the looks stay the same.
 Sadly there are no plans to make Windows Forms multi-platform, so you won’t be able to run in on Linux or MacOS.

 9. .Net Core 3.1, what’s next?

 On the top there is a line representing the development of .Net Framework and on the bottom, one that represents the development of Mono.
 FYI, Mono is a .Net Framework implementation that runs on Linux, but doesn’t support all of its features.
 In the middle, there is a .Net Core development.